Stanford Classrooms Reimagined

 To meet the changing needs of our students, to address the growing gap between classroom supply and demand, and to optimize the use of existing spaces and resources, LTS has commissioned a Classroom and Informal Learning Space Master Plan Project.

-Faculty, students, administrators and all major stakeholders in learning space master planning will be involved in interviews, focus groups, and surveys.
-Join us in this project.
-We want to hear from you.
+Faculty, students, administrators and all major stakeholders in learning space master planning were involved in interviews, focus groups, and surveys.

 - Conduct a comprehensive analysis of formal and informal learning spaces.